wludh/ugfellows/Joseph/BlogPost1.md

 # Introductions
 My name is Sam Joseph.
 I'm a sophomore at Washington & Lee University, working on the "Florence As It Was" *Digital Humanities* project.
-The goal of the project is to produce a VR rendering of Renaissance Florence contextualized by artworks in situ and didatic excerpts.
+The goal of the project is to produce a VR rendering of Renaissance Florence contextualized by artworks in situ and didactic excerpts.
 My job is largely focused on 3D modeling buildings in *Cinema 4D*, but I also  work on Latin translations and designed the project logo:
 ![Florence As It Was](https://github.com/wludh/ugfellows/blob/master/Joseph/Palazzo-Vecchio-without-expulsion.png) Currently I am working on simple 3D models to produce a broad map of Early Republican Florence.
 To create the 3D models:
 1. I start in *Adobe Illustrator* with a given map of Early Republican Florence.